open-tale/open-tale.github.io/_docs/06-skills.md

 * A character with a Provoke mark gets Advantage on all of its rolls.

+#### Crippling Poison

+* Roll for: Dexterity

+* The maximum range is equal to 1m.

+* If the SP is higher than the target's Toughness, the target gets marked with a Crippled mark of level SP.

+* A character with a Crippled mark will have the Inferiority modifier applied to its next rolls for Motion.

+* The Crippled mark wears off in the end of the combat.

+#### Intoxicating Poison

+* Roll for: Dexterity

+* The maximum range is equal to 1m.

+* If the SP is higher than the target's Toughness, the target gets marked with a Intoxicated mark of level SP.

+* A character with an Intoxicated mark will receive 1 damage everytime its turn comes.

+* The Intoxicated mark wears off in the end of the combat.

 #### Magical Bolt

 * Roll for: Magicy